Keoni1989/Keoni1989/README.md

 # Hi, I'm Ian 👋

-Junior Full Stack Developer passionate about turning ideas into practical software.
+Junior Full Stack Developer.

+For me, programming has never been the goal—it's the tool.
+I enjoy taking an idea, understanding the problem behind it and learning whatever is needed to turn that idea into something real.

-I enjoy building projects that solve real-world problems, from educational applications to productivity tools and product concepts.
-Every project in this profile started from a real idea rather than a programming exercise.
+Most of the projects in this profile started from a real need rather than from a programming exercise.
+That's how I learned, and it's still how I enjoy building software.

 ## Featured Projects